dask/dask/docs/source/bag.rst

 to direct use of ``multiprocessing``.

-If you would like to turn off multiprocessing you can do so by setting the default get function to the synchronous single-core scheduler
+If you would like to turn off multiprocessing you can do so by setting the default get function to the synchronous single-core scheduler:

 .. code-block:: python